suryanshkumar/online-joint-depthfusion-and-semantic/README.md

+# Title.
-# A Real-Time Online Learning Framework for Joint 3D Reconstruction and Semantic Segmentation for Indoor Scene.
+A Real-Time Online Learning Framework for Joint 3D Reconstruction and Semantic Segmentation for Indoor Scene.

+# Author.
-# Author: Davide Menini (MS, ETH Zurich)

-This work is completed by Mr. Davide Menini for his Master Thesis.
+Davide Menini (MS, ETH Zurich).
+This project is completed by Mr. Davide Menini for his Master Thesis.

+This work was funded by Focused Research Award from Google.